-Ticks, usually 3 to 5 mm long, are external parasites that feed on the hosts blood, while mites are not visible to the naked eye.
-Many mite species live in the soil, but others can live as parasites on plants, animals and feed on various compounds such as dead skin cells, fungi, food particles, and plant matter.
+Ticks, usually 3 to 5 mm long, are external parasites that feed on the host’s blood.
+While mites are not visible to the naked eye.
+Many mite species live in the soil, but others can live as parasites on plants and animals.
+They feed on various compounds such as dead skin cells, fungi, food particles, and plant matter.
 They are among the most diverse and numerous invertebrates of our present age.

 One member of this large mite family is Demodex, two species of which – Demodex folliculorum and Demodex brevis – can live on human eyelashes (in follicles and oil glands).